software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 ## Sprint Planning

 At the beginning of each Sprint, the _Sprint Planning_ event is organized.
-During this event the whole Scrum Team participates in planning the requirements for the sprint.
+During this event the whole Scrum Team participates in planning the requirements for the Sprint.
 As we have learned, these requirements are documented as _user stories_, which are a short, simple description of a feature told from the perspective of the person who desires the new feature in the software.
 These user stories are added to a _Product Backlog_, which sort of an prioritized todo-list of user stories for the project.

 The idea of Sprint Planning is not to make long term plans, for example what project should look like after three months.
 Because _requirements tend to change_, we should only do planning for the near future, usually just for the upcoming Sprint.
 That's why Sprint Planning event commonly only takes at most a few hours.